What is collaborative design?

 - Easy to prioritize tasks.

-- Onus of tasks - There’s a clear way to know which task is assigned to whom.
+- The onus of tasks - There’s a clear way to know which task is assigned to whom.
 This avoids redundant conversations.

 - Increase in productivity - Reduced back and forth communication, keeping the tasks and progress transparent increases your overall productivity.